JuliaFirstOrder/PiecewiseQuadratics.jl/CONTRIBUTING.md

 ## Contributing code

-In general, this project follows Rust project conventions.
+In general, this project follows Julia project conventions.
 Please make sure you've linted, formatted, and run your tests before submitting a patch.

 ## Contribute a Bug Fix